microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/01-Personal-Hostpools.md

 [Previous Challenge](./00-Pre-Reqs.md) - **[Home](../Readme.md)** - **[Next Challenge](02-multi-session-Hostpools.md)**

 ## Introduction
-In this challenge we will be provisioning our first Host Pools and Session Hosts.
-You will need to create a personal Host Pools based on the Windows 11 Enterprise image.
-Once you created the Host Pools you will need to add Session Hosts, assign users to the Host Pools.
+In this challenge we will be provisioning our first Host Pool and Session Hosts.
+You will need to create a personal Host Pool based on the Windows 11 Enterprise image.
+Once you created the Host Pool you will need to add Session Hosts, assign users to the Host Pool.

 ## Challenge
 - West Europe Region